 Please visit the scholarship page for the most up-to-date information.

 Student employment provides opportunities for eligible students to work part-time in positions across campus and in the community.
 In order to be considered for a student employment job, apply for open "student" postings through jobs.nsc.edu.
 In order to qualify, students must be enrolled at least half-time as a degree-seeking student in the current or upcoming term and be eligible for employment in the USA.
 Students may not exceed 19.5 hours of work per week, and are paid twice per month.
 Funding is provided by both the institution and the Federal Work-Study program.
 Federal Work-Study is awarded to employed students who demonstrate need according to the FAFSA®.

 When you complete the Free Application for Federal Student Aid at fafsa.gov, you may be offered Federal Direct Loans as a part of your award offer package.
 Remember that you must repay the full amount of the loan plus interest to the U.S. Department of Education beginning six months after you graduate, or stop attending school at least half-time.

 To be eligible for a Federal Direct Loan a student must:

-If you are unable to borrow Federal Direct Loans [anchor to Federal Direct Loan header], you may be able to obtain a credit-based loan from a private student loan lender.
+If you are unable to borrow Federal Direct Loans, or these loans are not sufficient to cover your cost of attendance at Nevada State, you may be able to obtain a credit-based loan from a private student loan lender.
 Because these loans are not regulated by the U.S. Department of Education, it is up to you to research and understand the terms for borrowing and repayment.
-We’ve partnered with FASTChoice to provide you with a list of lenders that Nevada State students have borrowed from in the past, along with the ability to compare the terms of these loans.
+We’ve partnered with ElmSelect to provide you with a list of lenders that Nevada State students have borrowed from in the past, along with the ability to compare the terms of these loans.

 † In order to qualify for any financial aid funding, including grants, scholarships or loans, a course must fulfill an unmet requirement for a student's degree or certificate program at NSC.